andres123dev/my-seo-analyzer/README.md

     <tbody>
       <tr>
         <th>Proyect</th>
-        <td>my-seo-analyzer</td>
+        <td>My SEO analyzer</td>
       </tr>
       <tr>
         <th>Description</th>
-	<td>Script to request a HTML webpage, analyze the SEO of the response and generate a report in PDF format.</td>
+	<td>My SEO analyzer is a script to request a HTML webpage, analyze the SEO of the response and generate a report in PDF format.</td>
       </tr>
       <tr>
         <th>Author</th>